 Sometimes you end up in a position where your money-saving measures have been stretched to the max and a solution is needed.
 If this happens, remember we’re in your corner and you can apply for a Salad Money loan.

-We give loans of up to £1000, exclusively to key workers and believe that lending should be fair.
+We give loans of up to £1000, exclusively to employed people and believe that lending should be fair.
 Even if you’ve got an impaired credit score, at Salad Money we want you and the millions of others in the same position to have access to affordable credit.

 We have created a fairer new system using Open Banking and with recognition from the HM Treasury backed Nesta Affordable Credit Challenge, we’re helping people just like you.
 Find out more about our easy loans and apply here at Saladmoney.co.uk.